A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 Types and Blade Shapes

 When you start looking at machetes, you’ll see that they come in all sorts of shapes and sizes.
 These styles make them suited for different purposes.
-To figure out what style is right for you, consider the:
+To figure out what style is right for you, consider the following:

 - Blade thickness: Thin machetes are made to slash through lighter bush without straining your arm (think clearing a grassy campsite).
 Thicker machetes can hack through huge branches – but the weight will give your arms a major workout!

 - Blade curve: Some machetes (such as the kukri) have very drastic curves.
 The curve increases the contact area of the blade, making it ideal for chopping.
-Curved blades are also ideal for slashing, making them a formidable weapon.
-By contrast, a straight blade is better for thrusting.
+Curved blades are also suitable for slashing, making them a formidable weapon.
+By contrast, a straight edge is better for thrusting.

 - Blade Tip: Pointed tips are great for tasks like skinning game.
 However, pointed tips aren’t as strong.
 Rounded blades are better for clearing thick bush or chopping through wood.